Featuring Anne Bivins, RN, MSN, MBA, NC-BC

 Biweekly coaching sessions continued via telephone with the daughter over the next 2 months involving listening and supporting the changes in the care plan as requested by the daughter and son.
 A peaceful death occurred in the 3rd month for the mother.
 The siblings felt empowered and that the goals they had outlined were achieved.
 Follow up bereavement services are planned for the spouse, the siblings, and the assisted living staff over the next 12 months.

-What techniques and modalities do you use in the hospice care setting?
+What techniques and modalities do nurses use in the hospice care setting?

 “Coaching skills that I have learned and use regularly include deep listening, understanding the goal of the patient, family or staff member, co-partnering with families and staff members to reach their goals and honor their decisions and their readiness for change, and cognitive re-framing to explore other ways of looking at a situation.
 We also use Holistic Nursing Practices in our hospice program including guided imagery, journaling, meditation at the opening of each of our weekly meetings, self-care support for staff and caregivers, relaxation techniques, music, Reiki, prayer, and being present for each other for support in our work.
 We believe that when we are present for each other, we are more present for our dying patients and family members.
 The Community VNA administration and staff support the use of holistic nurse coaching which is fulfilling and exciting for me as a nurse and Hospice Manager.”